omprakashsaini/DemoRepo/README.md

 # DemoRepo
-This is a demo repository
+DemoRepo is test repository on github for the demo to creating new repository on github.